MissVeronica/um-directory-private-fields/README.md

 ## Updates
 None

-## Installation
+## Installation & Updates
-1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
+1. Download the plugin ZIP file
+2. Install as a new WP Plugin upload in WordPress -> Plugins -> Add New -> Upload Plugin.
-2. Activate the Plugin: Ultimate Member - Directory Private Fields
+3. Activate the Plugin: Ultimate Member - Directory Private Fields